Aussiemon/Vermintide-JHF-Mods/README.md

 4. Add lines

 		{"/krenchtation",	 false, 	"commands", 	"krenchtation"},
-		{"/missionstats",	 false, 	"commands", 	"missionstats"},
-		{"/lorebook",	 false, 	"commands", 	"lorebook"},
 		{"/fixcursor",	 false, 	"commands", 	"fixcursor"},

 	to bottom of commands.

-    **OPTIONAL:**   Open commands\missionstats.lua and change "send_all = true" to false to not print stats publicly.

-    **KNOWN ISSUE:**  The chat window is small.
-Hold tab and use the Page Up / Page Down keys to navigate.

    **OPTIONAL:**   Open patch\SkipCutscenes.lua and change "display_warning = true" to false to not display a one-time warning upon skipping a mission cutscene.

 5. Use spacebar or escape in-game to skip cutscenes.